Marokko explore tours

 Day 6; Fes – Ifrane – Errachidia – Merzouga (about 6.5 hours)

-After breakfast in your Riad, you’ll travel southeast to Merzouga via Midelt and Errachidia.
-Your first stop will be at Ifran, referred to as “the Switzerland of Morocco,” and then to Merzouga via Midlet and the Ziz Valley.
+After breakfast at your Riad, you will travel southeast toward Merzouga, passing through Midelt and Errachidia.
+Your first stop is Ifran, known as “the Switzerland of Morocco.”
+From there, you will continue to Merzouga, passing through Midelt and the Ziz Valley.

-During this journey, you’ll experience glimpses of the Middle Atlas and Higher Atlas mountains.
-Stopping at the famous cedar forest – the largest in Morocco – where you may see Barbary Apes.
+Along the way, you will see views of the Middle Atlas and High Atlas mountains.
+You will also stop at the famous cedar forest, the largest in Morocco, where you might spot Barbary Apes.

-We will drive through welcoming Berber villages to Erfoud and then Rissani, the foundation of the Alaouite dynasty – the current ruling royal family in Morocco.
+You will pass through welcoming Berber villages on the way to Erfoud, then to Rissani, known as the birthplace of the Alaouite dynasty, Morocco’s current royal family.

-Arriving in Merzouga at the end of the day, you’ll be welcomed with a glass of mint tea before you check in to your Riad.
+When you arrive in Merzouga at the end of the day, you will be welcomed with a glass of mint tea before checking into your Riad.

 Day 7: Merzouga area – Camel trek & overnight in desert camp

-After breakfast in the raid, you’ll begin your exploration of the region.
-You will visit the Gnawa people, enslaved initially people brought from Sudan, to learn about their music and lifestyle.
+After breakfast at the riad, you’ll start exploring the area.
+You’ll visit the Gnawa people, who were originally brought from Sudan as slaves, and learn about their music and way of life.

-You can also visit the souk in Rissani, a traditional town that was the birthplace of Morocco’s ruling family and the meeting place for trade caravans to Timbuktu in Mali.
-Here, you will see many masked men and veiled women.
+You can also visit the souk in Rissani, a traditional town known as the birthplace of Morocco’s ruling family and a historic stop for trade caravans heading to Timbuktu, Mali.
+Here, you’ll notice many masked men and veiled women.

-In the afternoon, you will begin your guided camel ride with an experienced guide to explore the sea of sand in Merzouga.
+In the afternoon, you’ll set out on a guided camel ride with an experienced guide to explore the sand dunes of Merzouga.

-Overnight at our luxury desert camp, where you will have your dinner.
-For your convenience, the camp has flush toilets.
+You’ll spend the night at our luxury desert camp, where dinner will be served.
+For your comfort, the camp has flush toilets.

 Day 8: Merzouga – Todra Gorges – Dades Valley- Skoura (about 5.5 hours)

-Afterward, you will trek back to the village of Merzouga; en route, you will appreciate the unique beauty of the spectacular Erg Chebbi dunes, which change with the light as the day progresses.
+After that, you will trek back to the village of Merzouga.
+Along the way, you can enjoy the unique beauty of the Erg Chebbi dunes, which shift in colour as the day goes on.

-After lunch in the valley, you will have an optional hour-long hike through the fields.
-During this hike, you will visit an old mud village, meet locals, and learn about the culture.
+After lunch in the valley, you can choose to take a one-hour hike through the fields.
+On this walk, you will visit an old mud village, meet local people, and learn about their culture.

-Continue through Dades Valley, where you will see majestic sand castles and the amazing rock formations known as “monkey toes .”Overnight accommodation is in Skoura.
+You will continue through the Dades Valley, where you can see impressive sand castles and the rock formations called “monkey toes.”
+You will spend the night in Skoura.

 Day 9: Skoura- Dades Valley – Ouarzazate – Marrakech (about 5.5 hours)

-After breakfast in the hotel, we’ll drive through the Dades Valley towards Kalaat Mgouna and Ouarzazate.
+After breakfast at the hotel, we will set out on a drive through the Dades Valley, heading toward Kalaat Mgouna and Ouarzazate.

-The route through the Dades Valley is the way of the thousand Kasbahs – providing numerous opportunities to take some of your best photographic shots of the trip.
+The drive through the Dades Valley follows the famous road of a thousand Kasbahs.
+Along the way, you will find plenty of chances to take some of your best photos of the trip.

-Continue to Marrakech via the Ait Ben Haddou Kasbah.
-Built by Et Hami El Glaoui, one of the last Berber chieftains during the 18th century, the Kasbah is a house of many Glaoui people.
+Next, we will continue to Marrakech, stopping at the Ait Ben Haddou Kasbah.
+This historic site was built by Et Hami El Glaoui, one of the last Berber chieftains in the 18th century, and served as a home for many Glaoui people.

-Your journey will continue through the majestic Tizi n’Tichka Pass (2260m) over the High Atlas Mountains before arriving at your accommodation in Marrakech.
+Your journey will take you through the impressive Tizi n’Tichka Pass, which sits at 2260 meters above sea level in the High Atlas Mountains, before you arrive at your accommodation in Marrakech.

 Day 10 : Marrakech Exploration

-After breakfast in the Riad, you will enjoy a morning guided tour of Marrakech, “the Red City of Morocco.
+After breakfast at the Riad, you will join a morning guided tour of Marrakech, known as the Red City of Morocco.

-Your guide will ensure you see all the historical and cultural sites of interest, including the Koutoubia Minaret, the Saadian tombs, the beautiful Palace of Bahia, and the Ben Youssef Koranic School.
+Your guide will show you the main historical and cultural sites, including the Koutoubia Minaret, the Saadian Tombs, the Palace of Bahia, and the Ben Youssef Koranic School.

-Finally, end the morning by walking through the medina alleys -admire all the artisans performing their crafts before arriving at the famous Jamaa El Fna Square.
+To finish the morning, walk through the medina alleys and watch artisans at work before reaching the famous Jamaa El Fna Square.

-Lunch at a restaurant near the square, then visit the gardens at Majorelle in the afternoon, and have a short tour of Gueliz -the new city of Marrakech.
+Have lunch at a restaurant near the square.
+In the afternoon, visit the Majorelle gardens and take a short tour of Gueliz, the new part of Marrakech.

-After your visit, you can walk around the square surrounded by magicians, storytellers, and food sellers.
+After your visit, take some time to walk around the square, where you will find magicians, storytellers, and food vendors.

 Day 11 : Free day in Marrakesh to do your own things